bugtamer/areca-backup/docs/user/tutorial1.md

 This window allows you to choose advanced parameters such as permission management (on Linux) or encryption.

-In our case, we don't want encryption, so keep the default configuration and go to the "filters" tab.
+In our case, we don't want encryption, so keep the default configuration and go to the "`filters`" tab.

 ### "Filters" Tab